 - If you have been granted access to VET Student Loans to assist you to pay your tuition fees for the course or part/s of the course in which you are enrolled, from the 1 July 2017 you are required to confirm your engagement for study.
 The Commonwealth Government will contact you to seek your confirmation of engagement in study.
 Your confirmation will enable you to continue to access VET Student Loans up to the capped loan amount for the approved course in which you are enrolled.

-4. You will have access to electronic resources and e-books, study skills and guides.
-Find out more about the library services available.
+4. You will have access to electronic resources , research and referencing and how to guides.
+Find out more about the library resources and services available.

 5. Access to Electronic Devices and Technology